aiotrope/syz-G/README.md

 ### 🎓 Lessons Learned

 The main issue I had when working on this project was determining the right tool and environment for a variety of tasks while also efficiently managing my time.
 I intended to write both the front-end and back-end in Typescript to be included as a feature of the project, however the development took longer than expected due to my lack of Typescript know-how.
-To meet the needs of time, I turned to Javascript for this matter.
+To meet the needs of time, I switched to Javascript for this matter.
 I'm certain that I can give the codes in TS, but time is now my adversary, and I'm worried that I won't be able to finish the project on time.
 I don't think I'm wasting time on that portion, but sitting in front of my computer, configuring, retooling my project at the same time reviewing TS gives me a sense of unfinished work, especially as the clock approaches a deadline.
 TS is good, however I think I'll use it on personal projects that offer me plenty of time.
-I also learned to prioritise the project's mandatory requirements before adding extra features that can slow down development.
+I also learned to prioritise first the project's mandatory requirements before adding extra features that can slow down development.

 <a name="deployment"></a>